haveno-dex/haveno-ts/README.md

 4. Install protobuf for your system:<br>
     mac: `brew install protobuf`<br>
     linux: `apt install protobuf-compiler`
+    NOTE: You may need to upgrade to v3.19.1 manually if your package manager installs an older version.
 5. Download `protoc-gen-grpc-web` plugin and make executable as [shown here](https://github.com/grpc/grpc-web#code-generator-plugin).
 6. `cd haveno-ui-poc`
 7. `npm install`